Fatal Construction Accident: Electrocution

 It’s not limited to those who work with electricity.
 All construction workers can suffer severe injuries or even death if an electrical accident occurs on a construction site.
 According to the Occupational Safety and Health Administration, (OSHA), electrocution is one of the top four accidents that can lead to a construction worker’s death on a job site.

-If you were seriously injured by an electrical shock in a Brooklyn construction accident, or you lost a loved one who was electrocuted on the job, the NY construction injury attorneys at the Levitsky Law Firm can help you and your family get medical bills paid, obtain your lost earnings and other damages that New York law allows you to pursue.
+If you were seriously injured by an electrical shock in a New York City construction accident, or you lost a loved one who was electrocuted on the job, the NY construction injury attorneys at the Levitsky Law Firm can help you and your family get medical bills paid, obtain your lost earnings and other damages that New York law allows you to pursue.

 The Three Most Common Causes of Electric Shock on Construction Sites